CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/MoBaseMo.md

 `func (o *MoBaseMo) UnsetVersionContext()`

 UnsetVersionContext ensures that no value is present for VersionContext, not even an explicit nil
-### GetVar0ClusterReplicationNetworkPolicy

-`func (o *MoBaseMo) GetVar0ClusterReplicationNetworkPolicy() HyperflexClusterReplicationNetworkPolicyRelationship`

-GetVar0ClusterReplicationNetworkPolicy returns the Var0ClusterReplicationNetworkPolicy field if non-nil, zero value otherwise.

-### GetVar0ClusterReplicationNetworkPolicyOk

-`func (o *MoBaseMo) GetVar0ClusterReplicationNetworkPolicyOk() (*HyperflexClusterReplicationNetworkPolicyRelationship, bool)`

-GetVar0ClusterReplicationNetworkPolicyOk returns a tuple with the Var0ClusterReplicationNetworkPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0ClusterReplicationNetworkPolicy

-`func (o *MoBaseMo) SetVar0ClusterReplicationNetworkPolicy(v HyperflexClusterReplicationNetworkPolicyRelationship)`

-SetVar0ClusterReplicationNetworkPolicy sets Var0ClusterReplicationNetworkPolicy field to given value.

-### HasVar0ClusterReplicationNetworkPolicy

-`func (o *MoBaseMo) HasVar0ClusterReplicationNetworkPolicy() bool`

-HasVar0ClusterReplicationNetworkPolicy returns a boolean if a field has been set.

 ### GetAncestors

 `func (o *MoBaseMo) GetAncestors() []MoBaseMoRelationship`